Local Polls Seen As Key Test For Putin’s United Russia Party Ahead Of 2021 Duma Elections

-MOSCOW -- Russians in 41 regions go to the polls on September 13 for local elections that are viewed as a crucial test for the increasingly unpopular ruling United Russia party ahead of national legislative elections next year.
+MOSCOW -- Russians in 41 regions have begun in-person voting in September 13 local elections that are viewed as a crucial test for the increasingly unpopular ruling United Russia party ahead of national legislative elections next year

-Eighteen of the 41 regions will select governors; 11 will choose regional legislatures; 22 cities will vote for municipal legislatures; and there will be a host of other local elections.
-In addition, four by-elections are being held for vacant seats in the State Duma.

 About 35 million voters, some one-third of the national total, are eligible to cast ballots.

+As with a recent constitutional referendum that could allow four-term President Vladimir Putin to remain in office for two more terms, monitors from the Organization for Security and Cooperation in Europe (OSCE) were not invited to observe the vote.

 As a means of containing the spread of the coronavirus, two days of early voting were held on September 11 and 12.
-However, critics of authoritarian President Vladimir Putin argue it is part of an effort to falsify the results in favor of the ruling United Russia party.
+However, Putin's critics ague that it is part of an effort to falsify the results in favor of United Russia.

 The independent election-monitoring group Golos, in a report issued in July, found that lawmakers have “used the epidemiological situation as an excuse to make the electoral system even more opaque and subject to manipulation, including direct falsifications.”